jheddings/bittrex/README.md

 behavior.
 The most common parameter to set is `INSTALL_BASE` which sets the top of the installation target.

-For example, to change the installation location system Perl lib, issue the following command in place of the first step above:
+For example, to change the base installation path, use the following:

-    perl Makefile.PL INSTALL_BASE=/usr/local/lib/perl
+    perl Makefile.PL INSTALL_BASE=/usr/local

 Tests are included with the module, however they require a valid API key in order to succeed.
 Eventually, I hope to mock out the API so they can run without direct access